SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 My guide helps you understand all of the airport transfer options.
 I've also outlined a few additional things to consider before deciding.

-The app will show you how long it will be before the car arrives, the driver's name, and the car's make and model.
-You will see a photo or graphic of it, so even if you aren't use to the car, you can figure it out when it arrives to pick you up.
+Once you arrange your ride, the app will show you how long it will take before the car arrives, the driver's name, and the car's make and model.
+You will see a graphic of the car, so even if you aren't familiar with it, you can figure it out when you see a car arrive at your meeting point.

-The cost will vary based on what time of day you arrive.
-They typically include surge pricing during rush hour and when they are extra busy such as on rainy days.
+The cost will vary based on what time of day you request the ride.
+Prices typically surge during rush hour and when they are extra busy, such as on rainy days.

 Of course, only tip if you receive a clean car and good service.
 There is no requirement to tip if you aren't treated well or the car is dirty.
-However, I've almost never had a bad driver or a dirty car.
+However, I've almost never had this situation.

-You will also be charged $2 at the end of your ride, as SFO requires all drivers to pay this fee before they leave the airport.
-They then pass this on to you.
+You will also be charged $2 at the end of your ride, as SFO requires all drivers to pay this fee before they leave the airport and then they pass this on to you.

 The great thing is that you can see what the estimated cost will be before you book your ride.
 You can download both apps and compare them against each other to see which is a better deal.